fabrilallo/trivia-games/README.md

 The project has a main folder called `lib` which contains the 2 main plugins: `quiz` and `user` The `quiz` plugin has all the logic required to create, edit, read and delete quizzes.
 While the plugin `user` encapusalates all the logic to create, edit and delete users.
 The `plugins` folder contains all the common plugins shared across the code by quiz and user.
-The `prisma` folder contains the schema model of the database and the migrations needed to create the tables and a first user ready to use.
+`PostgreSQL` is used as database and Prisma as ORM.
+So in the `prisma` folder there are the schema model of the database and the migrations needed to create the tables and a first user ready to use.
 Fastify

 <!-- GETTING STARTED -->